ezsystems/ezpublish-kernel/REST-API-V3.rst

     :limit: the number of relations returned
 :Headers:
     :Accept:
-         :application/vnd.ez.api.RelationList+xml:  if set the relation is returned in xml format (see Relation_)
+         :application/vnd.ez.api.RelationList+xml:  if set the relation is returned in xml format (see RelationList_)
-         :application/vnd.ez.api.RelationList+json:  if set the relation is returned in json format (see Relation_)
+         :application/vnd.ez.api.RelationList+json:  if set the relation is returned in json format (see RelationList_)
 :Response:

     .. parsed-literal::